xp-forge/mustache/README.md

 Releases
 --------
 The current release is version 1.0.0, available via http://builds.planet-xp.net/xp-forge/mustache/1.0.0/xp-mustache-1.0.0.xar.
+As long as xp-framework/rfc#267 has not been implemented yet, you also need https://github.com/xp-forge/mustache/blob/master/lib/rfc-267.xar in your class path.

 Spec compliance
 ---------------